KnBrckr/picasa-album-uploader/readme.txt

 Yes!
 Just put the shortcode `[picasa_album_uploader_button]` where you want the button to display.

-= Can I have buttons from multiple WordPress sites installed at the same time? =
+= Can I have buttons from multiple WordPress sites installed in Picasa at the same time? =

 Yes!
 The tool tip for the button will identify the name of the WordPress site associated with the button.
 You might want to change the button icon to graphically differentiate the connected WordPress installs.
 I have no experience with WPMU so can't comment on how this will function within that environment.

-= Can I change the button image? =
+= How do I change the button icon? =

 In the future, a theme will be allowed to override the button graphic.
 Right now, the only way to change the button is by replacing the file `picasa-album-uploader/images/wordpress-logo-blue.psd` in the plugin directory with the desired content.
-The layer containing the button image must be "upload-button".
+This is a photoshop file and a compatible image editor must be used.
+The layer containing the button image must be named "upload-button".
 The image should be no larger than 40 pixels wide by 25 pixels high with 72 dpi resolution.
 The color model used must be RGB with 8 bits/channel and should use a transparent background.
 Full details can be found at the [Picasa Button API](http://code.google.com/apis/picasa/docs/button_api.html "Picasa Button API") reference.

 = Other Picasa Uploader plugins require files be placed in the `wp-admin` and/or the server root.
 Does this plugin require the same? =